GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     drive, and select “Eject” from the pop-up menu.
     2. Remove the "Q1 APP" USB drive from the USB slot.

     **The "Q1 APP" USB drive is now eternally quarantined.
-It should never again be plugged into anything besides the "Q1" computer.**
+It should only ever be plugged into the “Q1” computer.**

 9. Repeat all above steps using the "SETUP 2" computer, "SETUP 2 BOOT" USB drive, and "Q2 APP" USB drive.

-10. Find a container in which to store all of your labeled hardware, along with the Glacier document hardcopy, when you are finished.
+10. Safely store all labeled hardware, along with the Glacier document hardcopy.